unkhan87/premier-league-trivia/README.md

 ### Colour Scheme

 * As the website pages have the background image, I wanted to keep the coulour scheme balanced on the website so as to not overhelm users.
 In order to avoid text overlayiong on the background I have created shadow boxes that holds the important aspects of the website like questions, score area and instructions box.
 Blue, white and black colours are generally used in the English Premier League logo, so I have designed my initial colour pallete keeping this in mind.

+* For the correct and incorrect choices I went to for the tradiotional green color for the correct choices and red color for the incorrect choice.

 ### Typography
 When choosing the fonts for my website my aim was to keep it simple.
 On the website there are two fonts getting used that I have imported from Google fonts.